⭒ The AI Security Market Has an Offensive-Defensive Mismatch

 Market Mismatch Between Offensive and Defensive Security

-When I sat down with engineering managers, technical program managers, and security engineers about their wishlist for AI security tools, I expected a conversation about coverage gaps, like which classes of vulnerabilities our existing tools miss, or which attack surfaces we should be monitoring more closely.
+So, when I sat down with engineering managers, technical program managers, and security engineers about their wishlist for AI security tools, I expected a conversation about exactly that, about coverage gaps.

 What surprised me was that vulnerability discovery didn't come up as a pain point.
 These teams have been receiving bug reports for years through bug bounty programs, internal static analyzers, and their in-house red team.
 From my perspective as someone excited about offensive security research, it's genuinely impressive how AI has accelerated the process from "start digging" to "submit PoC."
 But from an enterprise perspective, that just means the inbound queue grows faster.

-The bottleneck has shifted from finding vulnerabilities to triaging them, in determining which are exploitable, which are severe, and which need immediate attention.
+At Stage 2+, the bottleneck has shifted from finding vulnerabilities to triaging them, in determining which are exploitable, which are severe, and which need immediate attention.

 The stakeholders I interviewed were clear about when they'd buy an AI security tool: